From a favorite Frisky Friday source, the Bustle:

 4. Adrenaline Is Unleashed

 When we kiss, our bodies jump into overdrive, release a burst of adrenaline.
 Your heart rate increases, and blood flow is positively impacted.
-This helps to increase your energy levels, giving you a boost of positive vibes.
+This helps to increase your energy levels, and give you a boost of positive vibes.

 After an intense kiss, you’re revved up and ready to go (hopefully to the main event — the sex, but you do you).